Regional security, military relations discussed at Australia-China Defence Coordination Dialogue

 An Australian delegation has met with Chinese officials for the most recent Australia-China Defence Coordination Dialogue.

-Department of Defence First Assistant Secretary International Policy, Bernard Philip led the Australian delegation to meet Major General Ye Jiang, Deputy Director of the Central Military Commission Office for International Military Cooperation, in Beijing on October 17.
+Department of Defence First Assistant Secretary International Policy Bernard Philip led the Australian delegation to meet Major General Ye Jiang, Deputy Director of the Central Military Commission Office for International Military Cooperation, in Beijing, on 17 October.

-"The Defence Coordination Dialogue is an officials’ level meeting between Australia’s Department of Defence and China’s People’s Liberation Army," according to a statement published by Defence.
+“The Defence Coordination Dialogue is an officials’ level meeting between Australia’s Department of Defence and China’s People’s Liberation Army,” Defence said in a statement.

 “Australia raised the importance of all countries in the region operating in a safe and professional manner at all times to avoid the risk of miscalculation or escalation and raised issues regarding the South China Sea.